Accessibility: Semantic HTML

 Examples of Semantic HTML tags

-• <nav> - Defines a set of navigation links
+- Defines a set of navigation links<header>

 Lesser-Known Semantic HTML tags

-• <mark> - Used for highlighting text
+- Used for highlighting text<time>

-• <time> - Defines a date/time
+- Defines a date/time<address>

-• <address> - Associate contact/address information.
+- Associate contact/address information.<abbr>

-• <abbr> - Defines an abbreviation or acronym.
+- Defines an abbreviation or acronym.
 Used with a title property.

 What tags are not Semantic HTML tags?

-A tag that only impacts style are not Semantic HTML, tags such as <b>, <strong> and <i> are not semantic.
-However, you might think that <em> would not be semantic HTML but it is because it means this text should be emphasized i.e giving the text more meaning.
+would not be semantic HTML but it is because it means this text should be emphasized i.e giving the text more meaning.

-<div> - is not a semantic HTML element because a div is just a generic grouping element, it tells the browser nothing about its content.
+- is not a semantic HTML element because a div is just a generic grouping element, it tells the browser nothing about its content.

-<span> is not a semantic HTML element because it just describes how to display the element e.g inline and it also tells the browser nothing about its content.
+is not a semantic HTML element because it just describes how to display the element e.g inline and it also tells the browser nothing about its content.

 Using the correct HTML Tags

-• Always use a <button> for a button, do not use a div or a link and style it like a button.
-Just use the button element, it gives you accessibility.
+for a button, do not use a div or a link and style it like a button.
+Just use the button element, it gives you accessibility. - Use a link (

-• Use an <table> element for show tabular data, some web devs think you should never use the table element but, as long as it is used for showing tabular data and NOT for layout it is fine.
+element for show tabular data, some web devs think you should never use the table element but, as long as it is used for showing tabular data and NOT for layout it is fine. - When using heading tags never skip numbers, e.g instead of

-• Before writing your HTML and when you are about to use a div ask is this really the best tag I can use for this situation.
+and use CSS to change the styles if needed. - Before writing your HTML and when you are about to use a div ask is this really the best tag I can use for this situation.

 There are always exceptions to never using an element but 99% of the time always use the native element.